berthojoris/nextjs-test/.kilocode/rules/rules.md

 - Do not remove existing logic unless explicitly told.
 - Prefer minimal, readable, and safe code changes.
 - Explain any assumptions when generating or modifying logic.

-## 16. Reference and Documentation

-- Always refer to **MCP context7** for the latest and most accurate documentation regarding:
-  - React usage patterns
-  - Next.js structure and APIs
-  - Tailwind CSS conventions and best practices
-- Follow updates in MCP context7 as the primary source of truth before referring to third-party blogs or unofficial guides.

-## 17. Memory & Context Management

-- Always use **MCP Knowledge Graph Memory Server** to:
-  - Store, recall, and manage all relevant context across development sessions.
-  - Track progress, decisions, assumptions, prompts, and reasoning.
-  - Ensure consistent understanding between contributors and AI assistance.

-## 18. Browsing and Research

-- Always use **Exa Search MCP** to:
-  - Browse internet sources for official documentation.
-  - Look up code usage patterns, API references, or solutions to bugs.
-  - Gather reliable external resources before implementation.

-## 19. Web Page Copying and Analysis

-- Always use **Puppeteer MCP** to:
-  - Capture screenshots or DOM snapshots of any web page.
-  - Copy entire layouts, styles, or page structures from external websites when instructed.
-  - Analyze and extract useful patterns from real-world implementations.

-## 20. UI Design Assistance

-- Always use **Magic UI MCP** to:
-  - Generate visual UI designs based on instructions, sketches, or examples.
-  - Convert reference images or mockups into usable Tailwind + shadcn components.
-  - Ensure design consistency across pages and features.